Tara Newley: Early life

 Newley is the daughter of actress Joan Collins and actor/composer/singer Anthony Newley.
 She is also the sister of Alexander Newley.
-She lived in Paris for two years to study at The American College in Paris, where her poetry and journalism was first publicised.
+She lived in Paris for two years to study at The American College in Paris, where her poetry and journalism were first published.
 She transferred to Boston University to study English, French, and Russian literature and poetry with Helen Vendler at Harvard.

 Early career

 Newley was a television presenter and recording artist in the early 1990s.
 She was signed to Boy George's More Protein label with Virgin, and sang on the E-Zee Possee single "Breathing Is E-Zee", which went to No. 72 on the UK Singles Chart in 1991.
 She also released the single "Save Me from Myself" in 1993 on ZTT Records.
 Further recordings include a duet with her father on a version of "Why".

 Shows that she has presented include the music show Juice (Season 1 & 2), Club Vegetarian, The Style Guide, and Celebrity.

 As a radio presenter, Newley worked as a presenter for Capital Radio with Neil Fox, Talk Radio, Radio 5, LBC, GLR, France Culture Radio, and Viva!

 As a columnist, she wrote for the Daily Mail and Good Health Magazine, and had an online column titled "Sex in the Country".
 As a journalist, she has written for OK!, the Daily Express, and The Sunday Times.

-She provided voice-over work for children's shows such as The Cubeez and The Fimbles, as well as TV shows for Channel 5 and ITV.
+She provided voice-over work for children's shows such as Cubeez and Fimbles, as well as TV shows for Channel 5 and ITV.